amz-tools/amazon-sp-api/README.md

 Some operations don't respect the correct restore rate yet, meaning they restore a lot slower than the default restore rate.

 Some endpoints might have issues with special charsets like UTF-8.
 I.e. the `finances` operations return invalid UTF-8 encodings for all data prior to May 2020 resulting in JSON parse errors.

-Having SKUs that will increase character length above 40 when encoded might not work with certain endpoints.
-The reason is that Amazon counts its length before decoding it and throws an `Invalid 'sku' provided` error ([see Issue #126](https://github.com/amz-tools/amazon-sp-api/issues/126)).

 ## Seller Support